Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 Enter an applicable reference value.

 - *Date*
 Enter the posting date.
-Date format must be DDMMYY.
+The valid date format is DDMMYY.
 This field is compulsory.

 - *Supplier*
-Enter the appropriate supplier account.
+Enter the applicable supplier account.
 This field is compulsory.

-  >[Info] After you have entered at least three characters in the field, a list is displayed with all accounts matching the entry.
+  > [Info] After you have entered at least three characters in the field, a list is displayed with all accounts matching the entry.
 You can also select the corresponding account in the list.
-Alternatively, click the drop-down list and select the applicable contra account.
+Alternatively, click the drop-down list and select the applicable supplier account.

 - *Posting text*
 Enter an appropriate posting text.
 This field is compulsory.